 Digital and Online Resources

-The Army PRT app is a must-have for soldiers looking to optimize their training.
+The Army PRT app is indispensable for soldiers seeking to optimize their training, available for download on both Google Play Store and Apple App Store.

-This mobile app features the official Army logo and offers quick access to exercise demonstrations, workout plans, and tracking tools.
+This app features the official Army logo and offers quick access to exercise demos, workout plans, and tracking tools.

 Guides and References

-Training Circular 3-22.20 is your go-to manual for comprehensive PRT information.
+Training Circular 3-22.20 is your primary manual for comprehensive PRT insights, detailing the Army’s physical readiness doctrine and offering extensive training principle explanations.

-The older FM 21-20 manual, while superseded, still contains valuable insights into physical fitness training.
+The older FM 21-20 manual, though superseded, contains valuable information on physical fitness training and may lend useful traditional approaches as supplementary material.

-These condensed resources are perfect for a quick refresher on exercise sequences or drills when you’re in the field.
+Many unit supply offices provide pocket guides and quick-reference cards, perfect for quick refreshers on exercise sequences or drills while in the field.

-Your unit’s Master Fitness Trainers can provide personalized guidance and additional resources tailored to your specific needs and goals.
+Your unit’s Master Fitness Trainers can supply personalized guidelines and additional resources tailored to your specific needs and fitness aspirations.

 Specialized Training Programs